kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

   to decide what to render).
 - Use `FunctionComponentElement` or whatever type is applicable when you want to restrict what children can be passed to component.
-- In most cases you should use interfaces to type component props and objects and all interfaces should be prefixed with I - `IObject`
+- In most cases you should use interfaces to type component props and objects.
+- All interfaces should be prefixed with I - e.g. `IObject`
-- In other cases you can use type which should be suffixed with `Type` - `SomethingType`
+- In other cases you can use type which should be suffixed with `Type` - e.g.
+  `SomethingType`
-- All component proptypes should be implemented as interfaces and be prefixed with `I` and suffixed with `Props` - `IComponentProps`.
+- All component proptypes should be implemented as interfaces and be prefixed with `I` and suffixed with `Props` - e.g. `IComponentProps`.

 ### Property Naming Convention

-- Actions should be prefixed with `on` - `onClick` or `onHover`
+- Actions should be prefixed with `on` - e.g. `onClick` or `onHover`
 - All boolean props should be named like an adjective to describe the Component - `disabled`, `stacked`, `fullWidth` Card